MAN95-dev/The-Bookshelf/README.md

 ### Visitor Goals

-The target audience for the resume website are:
+The target audience for The Bookshelf are:
 - People who enjoy reading.
 - People who are interested in joining an online book club.
 - People who want to share good books they read.